yts798/Natural-Language-Processing/README.md

 - **Probabilistic Context-Free Grammars (PCFGs)**: An implementation of PCFGs that allows for the probabilistic modeling of natural language syntax.
 - **Dependency Parsing**: A module for analyzing the grammatical structure of sentences and representing it as a dependency tree.
 - **Relation Extraction**: Techniques to identify and extract semantic relationships from text, facilitating the understanding of the text's meaning.
+- **Genre Classification**:  Implement a classification algorithm that identifies the genre of a piece of text, from a movie review.
+- **Movie Review Sentiment Classification**: Implement a sentiment analysis with a movie review dataset, to determine the sentiment.